mjordan/islandora_workbench_docs/docs/index.md

 Configuration and input data appear to be valid.
 ```

+If your configuration file is not in the same directory as the `workbench` script, use its absolute path, e.g.:

+`./workbench --config /home/mark/config.yml --check`

 If `--check` hasn't identified any problems, you can then rerun Islandora Workbench without the `--check` option to create the nodes:

 `./workbench --config config.yml`